 Expert performance tips for Skype and video interviews

-The next stage is to practise.
-You may feel a trifle self-conscious talking to no-one in particular ahead of interview day, but park your qualms, switch on your camera and watch yourself talk the talk.
-What you see from most presenters and celebs on TV doesn’t come naturally; they’ve learnt how to feel comfortable in front of a camera.
+What you see from most presenters and celebs on TV and online doesn’t come naturally; they’ve learnt how to feel comfortable in front of a camera.
 Feeling assured on-screen takes practice, according to media training specialist Sue Campbell.

 ‘The key issue is confidence in front of the camera and being positive to somebody who isn’t there.
 It is actually harder to do than if somebody was sitting in front of you,’ says Sue, who advises company executives and business leaders likely to face media questioning and interviews, and has conducted video conferencing interviews in her role as a former executive director of Darlington College.